PandasThumb/pandasthumb.github.io/_posts/2021/2021-10-01-return-god-gaps.md

 -----

-**Acknowledgment.** I am indebted to the Google Group devoted to The Panda's Thumb for some links and a brief discussion of Mr. Racette's review.
+**Acknowledgment.** I am indebted to several colleagues, who provided some links and a brief discussion of Mr. Racette's review.